We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Stackify Retrace provides application performance management across your entire stack.
 Coupled with aggregated logs from common logging frameworks, find every exception in your code.
 Retrace your code with lightweight code profiling and track and monitor all key application and server metrics.

-IBM Tivoli Composite Application Manager is ranked 40th in Application Performance Management (APM) with 1 review while Stackify is ranked 45th in Application Performance Management (APM).
+IBM Tivoli Composite Application Manager is ranked 39th in Application Performance Management (APM) with 1 review while Stackify is ranked 45th in Application Performance Management (APM).
 IBM Tivoli Composite Application Manager is rated 7.0, while Stackify is rated 0.0.
 The top reviewer of IBM Tivoli Composite Application Manager writes "A stable solution with an easy setup but a poor interface".
-On the other hand, IBM Tivoli Composite Application Manager is most compared with IBM Application Performance Management, Azure Monitor, Dynatrace, BMC TrueSight Operations Management and AppDynamics, whereas Stackify is most compared with Dynatrace, ELK Logstash, New Relic APM, Graylog and Splunk.
+On the other hand, IBM Tivoli Composite Application Manager is most compared with IBM Application Performance Management, Azure Monitor, Dynatrace, AppDynamics and BMC TrueSight Operations Management, whereas Stackify is most compared with Dynatrace, ELK Logstash, New Relic APM, Splunk and Graylog.

 See our list of best Application Performance Management (APM) vendors.